equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 [Chromebook how to configure LT2P IPsec VPN](https://support.google.com/chromebook/answer/1282338?hl=en)

+Some corporate networks block outbound L2TP traffic.
+If you are experiening issues connecting, you may try a guest network or personal hotspot.

 ## Cleaning the environement
 To clean up a created environment (or a failed one), run `terraform destroy --auto-approve`.